Tabita99/Planet-Vegan/README.md

 you're description because it was not being retrieved in MongoDB.
 Quickly resolved by adding a recipes description text area so when trying to edit your recipe.

+* I was having trouble insert text in my form using, a mobile device.
+I would have to click multiple times in order to be in order to be able to start typing.
+This was due to not changing the for inside the label, after this was done, there was no issue.
 ## Technologies Used

 1. HTML & CSS Progamming languages